Autoimmune Polyendocrine Syndrome

 What are the symptoms of autoimmune polyendocrine syndrome?

-Symptoms and side-effects vary widely depending on what form of autoimmune polyendocrine syndrome is present and which tissues and glands (the adrenals and parathyroid are common) are affected.
-Affected children will usually have at least two of the following; a recurring fungal infection of the skin, nails and mucous membranes; poor function of the parathyroid glands with resulting low parathyroid hormone and tingling in fingertips, ties and lips, muscle aches and fatigue; and/or adrenal insufficiency with low cortisol production giving rise to weakness, muscle cramps, nausea, vomiting, diarrhoea, low blood pressure and dehydration.
+Symptoms and side-effects vary widely depending on what form of autoimmune polyendocrine syndrome is present and which tissues and glands are affected, as adrenals and parathyroid are common.
+Affected children will usually have at least two of the following; a recurring fungal infection of the skin, nails and mucous membranes; poor function of the parathyroid glands with resulting low parathyroid hormone as well as possible tingling in fingertips, toes and lips.
+Symptoms may also include muscle aches and fatigue; and/or adrenal insufficiency with low cortisol production giving rise to weakness, muscle cramps, nausea, vomiting, diarrhoea, low blood pressure and dehydration.

 What are autoimmune polyendocrine syndrome care options?